The Blockchain Execution Dilemma: Optimizing Revenue XOR Fair Ordering: Performance Evaluation

-The performance of the proposed sequencing approach is highly dependent on the structure and parameters of the transactions to be scheduled.
-To obtain measurements that are more representative of the expected real-world performance, we base our datasets on two widely used blockchain systems that support smart contracts: Sui and Ethereum.
+The performance of our sequencing approach is highly dependent on the structure and parameters of the transactions to be scheduled.
+To obtain measurements that are representative of the expected real-world performance, we base our datasets on two widely used blockchain systems that support smart contracts: Sui and Ethereum.
 We took transactions that were executed within a single day on both chains and streamed them to different sequencers.
 For Ethereum, we took the transactions from block 23359822 up to block 23369821, and for Sui we used transactions from epoch 840.
 Both represent recent active network conditions and span a sufficient transaction volume to capture realistic congestion dynamics.

-In order to do sequencing, we need to extract or generate the following parameters for the transactions: \begin{itemize} \item Touched objects $(O_i)$ - set of objects/accounts touched by the transactions. \item Execution time $(t_i)$ - amount of computation the transaction takes. \item Gas price $(g_i)$ - price that the party submitting the transaction is paying per execution unit of the transaction. \end{itemize}
+To evaluate sequencing algorithms, we extract or generate the following parameters for a transaction ${tx}_i$: \begin{itemize} \item Touched objects ($O_i$) - object set of transactions. \item Execution time ($t_i$) - amount of computation the transaction takes. \item Gas price ($g_i$) - price that the party submitting the transaction is paying per execution unit of the transaction. \end{itemize}

-Other parameters that are independent of transaction data are: \begin{itemize} \item Transactions per block $(|T_{inc}|)$ - the number of transactions submitted for one block. \item Maximum execution time $(d)$ - the maximum execution time that a single worker can work for per one block. \item Maximum number of deferrals $(\theta)$ - the maximum number of blocks for which a transaction can be deferred before it gets canceled. \item Number of executors $(m)$ - the number of executors that can execute the transactions in parallel. \end{itemize}
+The following parameters are independent of transaction data and control how congested the blockchain is.
+We vary them across experiments to simulate different scenarios. \begin{itemize} \item Transactions per block ($|T_{inc}|$) - the number of transactions submitted for one block. \item Maximum execution time ($d$) - the maximum execution time that a single worker can work for per one block. \item Maximum number of deferrals ($\theta$) - the maximum number of blocks for which a transaction can be deferred before it gets canceled. \item Number of executors ($m$) - the number of executors that can execute the transactions in parallel. \end{itemize}

-These parameters control how congested the blockchain is.
-We varied them across experiments to simulate different possible scenarios.

-Additionally, all the transactions were initially ordered according to their original positions within the blockchains to better capture temporal fluctuations in gas price trends, demand, and potential conflicts between contemporaneous transactions that may access overlapping sets of objects.
+All transactions are initially ordered according to their original positions within the blockchains to better capture temporal fluctuations in gas price trends, demand, and potential conflicts between contemporaneous transactions that may access overlapping sets of objects.
 To construct a continuous sequence of blocks, we partition the ordered transaction sequence into consecutive groups according to a predefined block size.